 The weather didn’t look promising when we woke up this morning in Punta del Este, Uruguay.
 It deteriorated from there.
 As the day progressed, sprinkles became drizzle became steady rain.
 While it was still in the drizzle stage, we drove a few miles up the coast on the river side of Punta del Este.
 The … Continue reading A rainy day in Punta del Este, Uruguay

-We arrived in Punta del Este, Uruguay, late yesterday afternoon and took a short taxi ride to our rental.
+We arrived in Punta del Este, Uruguay, late yesterday afternoon and took a short taxi ride to our rental apartment.
 As is often the case with any sort of online booking, you don’t know what you’re getting until you get there.
 The location is excellent.
-We’re on the eleventh floor of a high-rise near the end … Continue reading Arrived at our apartment in Punta del Este, Uruguay
+We’re on the eleventh floor of a high-rise near the … Continue reading Arrived at our apartment in Punta del Este, Uruguay

 As was the case in Montevideo, we discovered quickly two nights was not enough, so we’ve extended our stay in Buenos Aires through tomorrow.
 However, we woke up this morning to steady rain, so a long walk like yesterday is not likely.
 We’ve decided to take in one or more of the city’s hundreds of … Continue reading Photographs from yesterday in Buenos Aires, Argentina